-There are more than 50 clinical trials worldwide testing potential vaccines, known as candidates, against COVID-19.
-So far, four of the vaccine candidates have been approved.
+There are more than 200 clinical trials worldwide testing potential vaccines, known as candidates, against COVID-19.
+So far, seven of the vaccine candidates have been approved.

 Please note: To be displayed as approved in the chart, a vaccine needs to be either approved by the USFDA or the European Medicines Agency (EMA), or cleared for emergency use by FDA, EMA or WHO.
 More details can be found here.